 People of Fiji are therefore happy with the practice of shark feeding as it generates an income and keeps the local community afloat.
 In exchange, local fishermen see the impact of this income and shark fishing automatically decreases.

-Pros of shark feeding
+Pros of feeding

 Shark feeding is a practice that divides general public opinion.
-Some divers are staunchly opposed to diving where shark feeding is practiced, others will be thrilled at the idea of seeing sharks up close and taking great photos, others really won’t mind either way.
+Some divers are staunchly opposed to diving where shark feeding is practiced, others will be thrilled at the idea of seeing sharks up close and taking great photos, and others really won’t mind either way.

 The benefits of shark feeding lie primarily with the people: not only does it benefit the local community, as we have seen, but also the dive operators, who generate higher numbers of visitors and customers, as well as higher revenues.
 It’s kind of a well-oiled money machine.